 The dean’s list recognizes students who earn a 3.4 or higher grade point average in a semester.
 Full-time students (and part-time students) who are matriculated in a certificate or degree program and have successfully completed 12 credits or more in a semester are eligible for this distinction.

 Merit scholarships are generally granted on the basis of rewarding academic or artistic talent.
 For more information, visit MCC Foundation Scholarships or contact the MCC Foundation at 860-512-2900.

-President-to-President Scholarships are also awarded for academic achievement to students who plan to attend either Central Connecticut State University or the University of Hartford.
+CEO-to-President Scholarships are also awarded for academic achievement to students who plan to attend either Central Connecticut State University or the University of Hartford.
 For more information, visit Awards and Scholarships.